History of Typesetting: The Journey of Till Date

-During the process, the right hand is used to pick individual sorts from a type case and it is then fixed into a composing that is held in the left hand.
+During the process, the right hand is used to pick individual sorts from a type case, and they are then fixed into a composing that is held in the left hand.
 For centuries, wooden sorts were paired up with metal sorts.
-One major of the casterman is the “set” or width of every sort.
+One major aspect of the caster man is the “set” or width of every sort.
 The width of the set is measured in points.

 After this, you have to use blocks of wood to secure it using a quoin lock.
-In the next step, the chase needs to be placed into the letterpress in order to facilitate the printing process.
+In the next step, the chase needs to be placed into the letterpress to facilitate the printing process.
 Notably, people using this process in the past used to keep lower case letters in the “lower” case and upper case letters in the “upper” case.

 Hot Metal Typesetting

 It was during the 1880s that the Linotype machine was used in the same manner to create ‘casting matrices’, which could cast a whole line of type.
-This method was much more efficient than the previous methods because this method could generate an entire line as a single piece of lead instead of generating one letter or space at a time.
+This method was much more efficient than the previous methods.
+As it could generate an entire line as a single piece of lead instead of generating one letter or space at a time.

 The Advent of the Digital Typography